se-edu/se-book/designPatterns/facade/what/text.md

 <box>

-{{ icon_example }} The following class diagram applies the Façade pattern to the `Library System` example.
+{{ icon_example }} The following class diagram applies the Facade pattern to the `Library System` example.
 The `LibraryLogic` class is the Facade class.

 <img src="{{baseUrl}}/designPatterns/facade/what/images/textLibraryBook.png" height="120" />
 <p/>